AdobeDocs/experience-manager-learn.en/help/sites/overview.md

       </a>
     </div>
     <p>
-    <em>A getting started guide for developers to integrate a single page applications (SPA) with AEM.</em>
+    <em>A getting started guide for developers to integrate a single page application (SPA) with AEM.</em>
     <p>
   </td>
 </tr>